 “I was convinced that there was a baby hormone that was only released once you laid eyes on that innocent, helpless, strange creature lying in the crook of your arm…[that] could turn you from a rational, sane human being into an irrational, insane being, full of anxiety, always on the lookout for imminent danger.” (page 62)

 Surely then The Beta Mum is a reminder for us all to be kinder to each other.

 With the hint of warm, summer days on the horizon, The Beta Mum is a perfect holiday read.
 It would also be a great present for a mum friend, particularly one who loves reading and is looking for something lighthearted but engaging to squeeze in to nap times.

-Released on 20 June, The Beta Mum is available for pre-order on Amazon now.
+Released on 20 June, The Beta Mum is available to order on Amazon now.